Ghost Radio FAQ

 When is the app calibrated?

-In order to provide reliable results, Ghost Radio, must perform a calibration.
+To provide reliable results, Ghost Radio must perform a calibration.

 The progress of the calibration is represented by a graphical bar in the bottom of the main TV screen.
-When the progress bar becomes full and reaches green colour, the app has successfully calibrated.
+When the progress bar becomes full and reaches the green color, the app has successfully calibrated.
 The process is fully automatic and does not require any user intervention.

-Depending on the current operating environment and the properties of the device, the calibration process normally takes between five to 20 minutes to perform.
-Currently this process must be performed each time the radio is turned on, but we are working on an upgrade that will improve the time it takes to calibrate the app.
+Depending on the current operating environment and the properties of the device, the calibration process normally takes between five and 20 minutes to perform.
+Currently, this process must be performed each time the radio is turned on, but we are working on an upgrade that will improve the time it takes to calibrate the app.

 Recommendations